 Peer reviewers are saying, “If it’s not documented, it’s not done.”
 Why?
-Because standards require sufficient audit documentation.
+Because standards require sufficient audit documentation in AU-C 230.
 And if it’s not documented, the peer reviewer can’t give credit.
 Work papers are your vehicle of communication.

 But what does sufficient documentation mean?
 What should be in our work papers?
 How much is necessary?
 This article answers these questions.

 Insufficient audit documentation has been and continues to be a hot-button peer review issue.
 And it’s not going away.

 But auditors ask, “What is sufficient documentation?”
 That’s the problem, isn’t it?
 The answer is not black and white.
 We know good documentation when we see it–and poor as well.
 It’s the middle that is fuzzy.
 Too often audit files are poor-to-midland.
-Why?
+But why?

 First, many times it boils down to profit.
 Auditors can make more money by doing less work.
 So, let’s go ahead and state the obvious: Quality documentation takes more time and may lessen profit.
 But what’s the other choice?
 Poor work.

 Second, the auditor may not understand what the audit requirements are.
-So, in this case, it’s not motive (for more profit), it’s a lack of understanding.
+So, in this case, it’s not motive (make more money), it’s a lack of understanding.

 Thirdly, another contributing factor is that firms often bid for work–and low price usually carries the day.
 Then, when it’s time to do the work, there’s not enough budget (time)–and quality suffers.
 Corners are cut.
 Planning is disregarded.
-Audit programs are poorly designed.
 Confirmations, walkthroughs, fraud inquiries are omitted.
 And yes, it’s easier–at least in the short run.

-Even though these reasons may be true, we all know that quality is the foundation of every good CPA firm.
+But we all know that quality is the foundation of every good CPA firm.
 And work papers tell the story–the real story–about a firm’s character.
 How would you rate your work paper quality?
 Is it excellent, average, poor?
-If you put your last audit file on this website and everyone could see it, would you be proud?
+If you put your last audit file on a website and everyone could see it, would you be proud?
 Or does it need improvement?